pq-code-package/tsc/meetings/2024-10-10/minutes.md

 * 0.11 release of liboqs completed.
 Working through updating downstream projects include liboqs-provider
 * Using ML-KEM etc from PQCrystals, but goal remains to pull from pqcp.
 * Franziskus has been in touch about exported C implementations from libcrux - will discuss.

 ### Review of subprojects

 ### mlkem-c-aarch64

-_Hanno was unable to make the meeting byt provided the following via discord_
+_Hanno was unable to make the meeting but provided the following via discord_

 * MLKEM-C-AArch64 has been progressing well, we're now -- from all I know -- the fastest AArch64 implementation out there.
 The current goal is to work through the AVX2 code from the reference implementation and fit it into a common C<-Native interface suiting both AArch64 and AVX2.